 What Is Glucerna?

 The Glucerna line of products, sold by Abbott Nutrition, comes in a variety of flavors of nutritional shakes, snack bars, and powders that can be mixed into liquids.
-They are formulated with low-glycemic ingredients to help manage your blood sugar levels better.
-Apart from people with diabetes, these health shakes can benefit people with prediabetes and those looking to lose weight as well.
+They are formulated with low-glycemic ingredients to help manage your blood sugar levels better and assist in glucose control.
+Apart from people with diabetes, these health shakes can support your overall wellness and even benefit people with prediabetes and those looking to lose weight.
 Glucerna is available for purchase online and retails in major pharmaceuticals, health stores, and grocery shops.

 Glucerna meal replacement shakes come in five different flavors: